MycroftAI/personal-backend/README.md

       },

-start your backend by running python main.py
+start your backend by running main.py, start website by running website.py

 # Features